haosulab/ManiSkill/docs/source/user_guide/algorithms_and_models/baselines.md

 <!-- Acknowledgement: This neat categorization of algorithms is taken from https://github.com/tinkoff-ai/CORL -->

 ## Offline Only Methods
-These are algorithms that do not use online interaction with the environment to be trained and only learn from demonstration data.
+These are algorithms that do not use online interaction with the task to be trained and only learn from demonstration data.
 <!-- Note that some of these algorithms can be trained offline and online and are marked with a \* and discussed in a [following section](#offline--online-methods) -->

 | Baseline                                                   | Source                                                                                             | Results               |